singhkpratham/geocompr/04-spatial-operations.md

 The difference is that these two layers (vector or raster) simply share an overlapping area (see Figure \@ref(fig:venn-clip) for an example).
 However, be careful with the wording.
 Sometimes the same words have slightly different meanings for raster and vector data models.
-Aggregating in the case of vector data refers to dissolving polygons while it means increasing the resolution in the case of raster data.
+Aggregating in the case of vector data refers to dissolving polygons, while it means increasing the resolution in the case of raster data.
 In fact, one could see dissolving or aggregating polygons as decreasing the resolution.
 However, zonal operations might be the better raster equivalent compared to changing the cell resolution.
 Zonal operations can dissolve the cells of one raster in accordance with the zones (categories) of another raster using an aggregation function (see above).